-You make a sailboat and decide to sail it in a bathtub or in any body of water you can find outside such as a pond, a stream, or a lake.
+You build a sailboat or raft and want to sail it on a pond, stream, or lake or ocean.
 But uh oh!
 Your boat doesn't have a sail, what do you do?

 Essentially, this is a trope where a boat or raft of any kind is devoid of a regular sail before being given an unorthodox sail.

 Similar to this is: Improvised Parachute.

-- In Lupin III (Green Jacket), after stealing a dozen classic paintings, Lupin and his gang sail away on a boat whose sail is made out of the sewn-up paintings themselves.
+- In Lupin III: Part 1, after stealing a dozen classic paintings, Lupin and his gang sail away on a boat whose sail is made out of the sewn-up paintings themselves.